Menu Close

 Q.3.
 What unusual thing did Jesus call the disciples to do?
 How did they respond? – (Lk.5:10-11)

 Jesus called Peter and his companions in a way that they could understand – a call to fish … except with the difference that they would be fishing for men – Do not fear, from now on you will be catching men (Lk.5:10).
 These men knew about drawing in fish, but not people.
 Therefore, Jesus prefaced the call by telling them not to fear.
-After securing their boats, Peter, and the others – left everything and followed Him (Lk.5:11).
+After making arrangements for their boats, Peter, and the others – left everything and followed Him (Lk.5:11).
 When we fear Jesus more than mere men, nothing is too great a price to pay to following Him.